 What does the induction consist of?

-The first section of the induction process is the new recruit training day which is normally 9.30am to 4pm.
-You will be invited and given specific details once you have successfully passed an interview.
+The first section of the induction process is the new recruit training session, which is normally a morning or afternoon session.
+The date for this training session will have been shared with you when you were invited to interview and will be confirmed once you have successfully passed an interview.

 After this you will have an induction to the scheme that you will work at.
 The induction can vary from scheme to scheme.
 Normally though it’s a couple of hours during a day when the scheme is running where you will be shown around and introduced to both staff and children or young people.
 The Leader will give you useful information about working at Challengers and what we expect from you as well as what you can expect from us.